chevybowtie/NESDR-Smart-v5-APRS-iGate/README.md

 ## Onboarding and setup details

-For a full specification of the interactive onboarding flow (what `neo-rx setup` does, preconditions, prompts, validation rules, and implementation notes), see the detailed onboarding specification in the docs:
+For a full specification of the interactive onboarding flow (what `neo-rx aprs setup` does, preconditions, prompts, validation rules, and implementation notes), see the detailed onboarding specification in the docs:

 - docs/onboarding-spec.md